jwong236/enterprise-metric-analysis-tool/README.md

 ## Screenshots and Demo

-Here’s a quick look at EMAT in action:
+Here's a quick look at EMAT in action:

 ### Full Page Screenshot